deployphp/docs/servers.md

 ## Local Server

-Also you can define *localServer*, it is run all command locally without ssh.
+Also, you can define *localServer*, it runs all commands locally without ssh.

 ~~~ php
 localServer(...)